-Yesterday, Jerry and I took Boo for a “meet and greet.”
-In a few weeks, she is going to spend time with a dog sitter while we travel across the state to a family event.
+Yesterday, I took Boo for a “meet and greet.”
+In a few weeks, she is going to spend time with a dog sitter while I travel across the state to a family event.
 I found the sitter on Rover.com, and we were meeting her and her family in advance of our trip.
 Side note: Boo is going to have so much fun with those boys!!

 Anyway, to get to the sitter’s home, we drove through a lot of farmland, the majority of it planted in corn.
 Tall, thick corn fields painted a deep green.

 But for a moment, I was confused.
 Because in my WIP, I am in that same farmland but it is November and turning cold and bitter.
 And I couldn’t reconcile tall green fields with the grays of November where I was living in my head.
 Why weren’t the corn stalks all dried up and chopped down?